MacroUniverse/StarCitizen-Astrology/README.md

 ## Camera Settings
 * Camera view angle: 90° (screen width)

+## Star Map
+* create a map for the star background

 ## Todo
 * View angle from inside and outside of the ship looks slightly different!
 Figure out the exact angle for each.
 * get super high resolution 2D maps of all planets, this will be amazing
+* to measure day length, aim through e.g. OM3-OM6, and compare the stars in the background.